 The top part of the funnel for apartments and multifamily typically means targeting searchers in geo.
 If you're going to build your keywords around an awareness campaign, you’re going to target searchers looking within a broad area—for example, apartments in Chicago, apartments in South Millersville, apartments on Michigan Avenue, etc. Most likely, these searchers are going to end up on an ILS, because that is where a lot of people start their journey, especially when they're moving into a new city.
-But that doesn't mean that you can’t go down to the neighborhood, to the street level, to other places of interest.
-All of these things are focused on being close to a specific location.
+A better mid-funnel strategy would be to focus on searches include neighborhoods, streets, and other places of interest.

-Let's move a little bit further down the conversion funnel.
-In the middle of the funnel, you have more information.
-They've shortlisted what they're going after.
-A really good example of the mid funnel paid search strategy is the unit type search.
-They're looking for a studio, perhaps, and they want price points.
+Another good example of the mid and/or low funnel paid search strategy is the unit type search.
+Someone is looking for a studio, perhaps, and they want specific price points.
 Oftentimes, the geo modifier is included here: “studios in Chicago,” etc., and if they're searching that, they know what kind of unit they want and where they want it to be.
-This person is clearly in a lower intent, closer to a decision.
+This person is clearly closer to making a decision.

-And where you're pushing those people on your site is different now.
-You're giving them a different set of information and appealing to their search in a different way.
+It's important to consider where you're pushing those people to on your website.
+You're giving them a different set of information and appealing to their search in a specific way.
 You're answering their question of, “Hey, I'm looking for studios, but I want to know about your studio.”
 They want to know what amenities you have, what comes with the apartment should they choose it, what are the price points, etc. Therefore, you should direct them to a place where they can get that information quickly and easily.